Twins to host MLB All-Star game for the third time in 2014

-“This is especially meaningful to me because of my close personal and professional relationship with Carl Pohlad (passed way in 2009), who was one of the finest owners in professional sports,” Selig said.
-“The Midsummer Classic will be a celebration of Carl’s legacy, one of our game’s model franchises and the spectacular Target Field, which deserves to be showcased on this global stage.”
+“It is my great honor to name the Minnesota Twins as the hosts of the 2014 All-Star Game,” Selig said.
+“This is especially meaningful to me because of my close personal and professional relationship with Carl Pohlad, who was one of the finest owners in professional sports.
+The Midsummer Classic will be a celebration of Carl’s legacy, one of our game’s model franchises and the spectacular Target Field, which deserves to be showcased on this global stage.”

 The game will be played on Tuesday, July 15th, 2014 at Target Field.
 This will also serve as the third time that the team has hosted the Midsummer Classic.

 Metropolitan Stadium hosted the 1965 All-Star game, in which the National League won 6-5 over the American League.
 This game also featured 18 Hall of Famers.

 “I remember being lucky enough, as a starry-eyed kid, to attend the 1965 All-Star Game at the old Met Stadium,” said R.T.
 Rybak, Mayor, City of Minneapolis.
 “Holding this game in Minneapolis almost 50 years later, at the best new park in baseball, will be another unforgettable experience for all of us – and it will have a huge, positive financial impact on our city.
 Now we’re going to get to work doing what we do best: being great hosts in the greatest host city in America.”

 In 1985, the Twins hosted their second All-Star game, the 56th All-Star game, at the Hubert H. Humphrey Metrodome.
 The National League also won this game, a 6-1 win over American League.

 Will the National League win three in a row?
 We’ll find out in two years when the Twins host the All-Star game.